 How to make more money: 10 tips for CNA & Caregivers

 If you're anything like me, you might log into your bank account and wish that a good Samaritan had deposited a surprise million dollars for you.
-After all, most of us could benefit from some extra cash.
-Although a very charitable person is not likely to give us that much money anytime soon, we are fortunate to be living in a thriving gig economy where making money is (sometimes) as easy as downloading an app.
+After all, speaking as a certified nursing assistant or aide (CNA), we can all agree that the average CNA salary could be higher, and most of us could benefit from some extra cash.
+Although a very charitable person is not likely to give us that much money anytime soon, we are fortunate to be living in a thriving gig economy where we can influence our own CNA pay, and making money is (sometimes) as easy as downloading an app.

 Wondering how to make more money?
 Check out these 10 simple steps: